kubeshop/testkube-docs/docs/articles/migrate-from-oss.md

 ## License

 To start with Testkube On-Prem you need to request a license.
-Depending on your environment requirements it can be either an offline or an online license.
+Depending on your environment requirements, it can be either an offline or an online license.
 Read more about these types of licenses [here](https://docs.testkube.io/testkube-pro-on-prem/articles/usage-guide#license).
 If you require an online license, it can be acquired [here](https://testkube.io/download).
 If you need an offline license, please contact us using this [form](https://testkube.io/contact).
 There are multiple ways to integrate Testkube Core OSS into your Testkube On-Prem setup.
 We highly recommend creating a k8s secret, as it provides a more secure way to store sensitive data.

 At this point there are two options to deploy Testkube On-Prem: